Bylaws and Standing Rules

 We believe that the power to govern resides with the people as expressed in the Declaration of Independence and the Constitution of the United States.
 Therefore, we pledge to encourage greater participation by the residents of Washington State in the political process.
 We further pledge to educate the residents of this State about progressive positions on issues that are vital to the people, and to promote unity within the Washington State Democratic Party.

-Any individual who is a Washington State registered voter and is committed to promoting progressive ideals within the Democratic Party is eligible for membership.
+- An individual who resides primarily in Washington State and is committed to promoting progressive ideals of the Democratic Party in their community, region, Washington State, our nation and our planet and also promotes such change is eligible for;

 Section 2: Membership Term